fair-search/fairsearch-deltr-python/README.md

 train_data = pd.read_csv(StringIO(train_data_raw))

 # setup the DELTR object
-protected_feature = 0 # column number of the protected attribute (index after query and document id) gamma = 1 # value of the gamma parameter number_of_iterations = 10000 # number of iterations the training should run
-standardize = True # let's apply standardization to the features
+protected_feature = "gender" # column name of the protected attribute (index after query and document id) gamma = 1 # value of the gamma parameter number_of_iterations = 10000 # number of iterations the training should run standardize = True # let's apply standardization to the features